Smart thermostat

 Smart thermostats are Wi-Fi thermostats that can be used with home automation and are responsible for controlling a home's heating, ventilation, and air conditioning.
-They perform similar functions as a Programmable thermostat as they allow the user to control the temperature of their home throughout the day using a schedule, but also contain additional features, such as sensors and Wi-Fi connectivity, that improve upon the issues with programmable thermostats.
+They perform similar functions as a programmable thermostat as they allow the user to control the temperature of their home throughout the day using a schedule, but also contain additional features, such as Wi-Fi connectivity, that improve upon the issues with programming.

 Like other Wi-Fi thermostats, they are connected to the Internet via a Wi-Fi network.
 They allow users to adjust heating settings from other internet-connected devices, such as a laptop or smartphones.
 This allows users to control the thermostat remotely.
 This ease of use is essential for ensuring energy savings: studies have shown that households with programmable thermostats actually have higher energy consumption than those with simple thermostats because residents program them incorrectly or disable them completely.

 Smart thermostats also record internal/external temperatures, the time the HVAC system has been running and can notify the user if the system's air filter needs to be replaced.
 This information is typically displayed later on an internet-connected device such as a smartphone.

-Manual vs. programmable vs. smart thermostats
+Manual programmable vis-à-vis smart thermostats

 Manual thermostats

 Manual thermostats (also known as analog thermostats) are the oldest and simplest type of thermostats.
 These thermostats are set to one temperature and do not change until the user manually adjusts the temperature.

 Programmable thermostats

 Programmable thermostats, first introduced over 100 years ago, are a type of thermostat that allows the user to set a schedule for different temperatures at different times.
 Most programmable thermostats also have a hold feature which suspends the schedule and effectively turns the thermostat into a manual thermostat.
 The idea of the scheduling feature is that users will set a warmer or cooler temperature when the home is unoccupied to save energy and money.
 Due to this assumed energy savings, some building codes and government programs began requiring the use of programmable thermostats.
-Unfortunately, due to human error in using these devices, many programmable thermostats result in more energy use than the basic manual thermostat.
+Due to the way people use these devices, most programmable thermostats result in more energy use than the basic manual thermostat.